inkanfung/LoanCalculator/KanOnerioSolution/README.md

 - You can also consider using a NoSQL database or an in-memory data store like Redis for faster read and write operations.

 ## 5. Improving API reliability and performance for large queries.

+**Circuit Breaker Pattern:**

+- Implement a circuit breaker pattern to detect failures and encapsulate the logic of preventing a failure from constantly recurring.
+- When the circuit breaker detects a problem, it "trips" and temporarily stops sending requests to the failing service, allowing it to recover.
+- After a predefined period, the circuit breaker checks if the service is healthy again and resumes sending requests if it is.

+**Retry Mechanism:**

+- Incorporate a retry mechanism that automatically retries failed requests with exponential backoff and jitter.
+- This strategy helps to alleviate the impact of transient network issues by giving the remote service a chance to recover before the next retry.
+- The exponential backoff helps to prevent overwhelming the remote service, while the jitter helps to avoid synchronization among retries.

+**Timeout Management:**

+- Set appropriate timeouts for API requests to ensure that the application does not hang indefinitely when waiting for a response.
+- By enforcing a timeout, the application can fail fast and recover gracefully in case of a slow or unresponsive remote service.

+**Rate Limiting and Throttling:**

+- Implement rate limiting and throttling to control the number of requests sent to the API in a given time frame.
+- This can help prevent overloading the API and ensures fair usage among clients.
+You can use token bucket or leaky bucket algorithms to achieve this.

+**Caching:**

+- Cache the results of API calls to reduce the number of requests made to the API and improve the performance of large queries.
+- You can use a cache with an appropriate eviction policy (e.g., LRU, LFU) to store the most frequently accessed data in memory.

+**Pagination and Filtering:**

+- For large queries, implement pagination and filtering mechanisms to limit the amount of data returned by the API.
+- By returning smaller chunks of data, you can improve the response time and reduce the load on the API.

+**Load Balancing:**

+- Use load balancing to distribute incoming API requests across multiple instances of your application.
+- This helps to improve overall performance and ensure that a single instance does not become a bottleneck.
+- You can use round-robin, least connections, or other load balancing algorithms to achieve this.

+**Monitoring and Alerting:**

+- Implement monitoring and alerting tools to track the performance and health of your API.
+- By continuously monitoring the API, you can detect issues early and take corrective actions before they escalate into bigger problems.
+- Set up alerts to notify you when predefined thresholds are breached.